pcaston/OpenPeerPower.github.io/source/_posts/2020-03-15-community-highlights.markdown

 </p>

 Those are some big views Kevin!
-I bet you will be happy with the new Lovelace features that are coming in Home Assistant Core 0.107.
+I bet you will be happy with the new Lovelace features that are coming in Open Peer Power Core 0.107.
 It will help you to trim down that a bit, into multiple Lovelace Dashboards (now in [beta, sneak peak?](https://rc.home-assistant.io/latest-release-notes/)).